1st Year

 Save “No!” for times when your baby’s safety is in danger.

-Distract or redirect your baby from things you don’t want her to have or do.
-If she has your keys and you need them, don’t grab them out of her hands.
-Instead, hand her an interesting toy.
-Your baby will let go of the keys then.
-It’s easier to get a baby started on something else than to take something away from her.
+Distract or redirect your baby from things you don’t want them to have or do.
+If they have your keys and you need them, don’t grab them out of their hands.
+Instead, hand you baby an interesting toy and they will let go of the keys then.
+It’s easier to get a baby started on something else than to take something away from them.

 Provide freedom within limits.
-Your baby needs freedom to explore, but she also needs limits.
+Your baby needs freedom to explore, but they also need limits.
 You need good judgment to provide both.
-For example, your baby should not be in the bathroom when you’re not with her; shut the door to the bathroom.
+For example, your baby should not be in the bathroom when you’re not with them; shut the door to the bathroom.
 Babies kept in playpens or high chairs for much of the day don’t have enough freedom.
 They miss opportunities to learn.
 They don’t get a chance to move and exercise.
 Your baby needs freedom on the floor to safely explore.

 You can set limits while giving your baby freedom to explore and to grow.
 Make the area where your baby plays as safe as possible.
 Stick to the limits and be firm in your guidance.
 Offer your baby safe activities, like playing with plastic bowls and cups.